COVID-19 Testing

 - The FDA has extended expiration dates for some COVID-19 tests, giving them a longer shelf life.
 To check for an extended expiration date, visit the FDA webpage on at-home tests, which indicates the brands that have an extended date, and a PDF for each test with new expiration dates.

-- Most health insurance does not currently cover the cost of at-home COVID-19 tests, though they may cover COVID-19 tests ordered by a doctor.
-Check with your insurer.
+- Most commercial health insurers in Massachusetts do not currently cover the cost of at-home COVID-19 tests, though they may cover COVID-19 tests ordered by a doctor.

 COVID-19 Testing Sites